Snowflake World Tour hits your city

 The script inserts data into the raw tables: trucks, menu items, customers, inventory, order headers, and order details.
 Run all the INSERT statements.

 Note: Orders 1024 and 1025 are inserted with CURRENT_TIMESTAMP() instead of a fixed date.
-This matters later — when you add an immutability constraint, these recent rows will fall within the mutable window and get recomputed with the new column, while older rows stay frozen.
+This matters later — when you add a frozen region, these recent rows will fall in the active region and get the new AI-classified column, while older rows stay frozen (and skip the AI call entirely).

 2. Refresh Dynamic Tables